-CONS / Its device selection is extremely limited, with only iPhones and Samsung Galaxy devices available.
+Cons / Its device selection is extremely limited, with mostly iPhones and Samsung Galaxy devices available.

-VERDICT / CREDO Mobile's plans are pricey, and the company doesn't offer you much choice when you're picking out your phone.
-If you're a liberal activist, however, and you want part of your monthly bill to support progressive political ideals, CREDO is a perfect match.
+Verdict / CREDO Mobile's plans are pricey, but if you want part of your monthly bill to support progressive nonprofit groups, CREDO is a perfect match.

-CREDO Mobile claims to be America's only politically progressive and socially active phone company.
-It’s one of just two modern cell phone companies that still offer contract-based phone plans and subsidized phones, alongside installment plans, but CREDO’s real selling point is political activism.
-The carrier contributes part of its earnings to nonprofits and activist efforts that, traditionally, lean to the left of the political spectrum.
-If you share CREDO's ideology and want to help fund those efforts, it can be a fun and exciting alternative to the bigger carriers.
+CREDO Mobile claims to be America's only politically progressive and socially active cell phone provider.
+The carrier contributes part of its earnings to nonprofits and activist efforts, most of which lean to the left of the political spectrum.
+Members vote each month on how the funds are distributed, and they often go to groups working on issues like women’s rights, social justice, the environment, etc. If you share CREDO's ideology and want to help fund those efforts, it can be a fun and exciting alternative to the bigger carriers, like T-Mobile or Verizon.
 If, on the other hand, you don't agree with CREDO's stances or are simply searching for the best cell phone plans, its offerings are overpriced.

 CREDO Mobile offers only a few phones from two manufacturers: Apple and Samsung.
-If you’re already willing to spend a lot on service, you probably intend to buy a top-of-the-line device like an iPhone 6s or Samsung Galaxy S7, so cost might not be a detractor for you.
-Since you can buy either subsidized or on an installment plan, the high price of those devices needn’t be a great deterrent.
+If you already intend to buy a top-of-the-line device like an iPhone 8 or Samsung Galaxy S8, the cost might not be a detractor for you, but it means there aren’t many less costly options to choose from.
+Aside from Samsung's Galaxy line or an iPhone, the only other choice for a phone is a Samsung Gusto 3 flip phone.
+Plus, you can buy the phones either subsidized or on an installment plan, so the high price of those devices needn’t be a great deterrent.
 Nevertheless, the best cell phone providers make a point of featuring a wide selection of devices; having so few options here is noticeable.

-As an activist phone company that supports liberal ideals, CREDO Mobile provides a unique avenue for you to affect political and social change – assuming you agree with its ideology.
-As a cell phone provider competing for your dollar, on the other hand, you pay a premium for the exact same service you can find at other carriers with cheaper cell phone plans.
+As an activist phone company that supports liberal ideals, CREDO Mobile provides a unique avenue for you to affect political and social change – provided you agree with its ideology.
+As a cell phone provider competing for your dollar, on the other hand, you pay a premium for the exact same service you can find at other cell phone carriers with cheaper cell phone plans.